-Children (below 13): small children should avoid caffeine in general.
+Children (below 13) – Small children should generally avoid caffeine.
 It is not advisable to provide them with substantial amounts of coffee.

 What is a lethal dose of caffeine?

 It is assumed that the lethal dose of caffeine is about 10 grams.
-This corresponds to about 70 mugs of coffee, 125 energy drinks or 200 cups of tea.
+That corresponds to about 70 mugs of coffee, 125 energy drinks, or 200 cups of tea.
 While it is almost impossible to reach that dose with traditional caffeine sources, you should make sure that you keep your caffeine intake at a reasonable level.